YunchuLiu/Portfolio/_projects/project-8.md

 ## Overview

 The main goal of this project was developing a sensing system to locate the user with the prosthesis leg and automatically switch modes based on the user location in the Ambulation Lab.
+[The project report](https://docs.google.com/document/d/1p9NUiAjyq4ZqS9eabb7aCLV2O0axVvJ6hDps2XZaHfI/edit?usp=sharing) covers the details of the implementation.

 ## Background